When & Where is Jannik Sinner Playing Next?

 How Can You Watch Sinner’s Next Match?

-We are still awaiting for information on when Jannik Sinner might make his comeback to tennis but he won’t be playing before May 4.
-If he does play at the Rome Masters which begins on May 5, then tennis fans can watch Sinner live on TennisTV.com for that ATP 1000 event.
+Jannik Sinner is currently a part of the Rome Masters which began on May 5, then tennis fans can watch Sinner live on TennisTV.com for that ATP 1000 event.

 You can also watch this tournament live from Rome using these options.